-Monica’s criticism, essays, and interviews related to art and aesthetics have most recently appeared in Artforum, BOMBlog, The Believer, The Brooklyn Rail, VICE art and technology blog Motherboard, and PBS’s Art21.
+A regular contributor to Artforum, Monica’s criticism, essays, and interviews related to art and aesthetics have most recently appeared in PBS’s Art21, The Believer, BOMBlog, The Brooklyn Rail, VICE art and technology blog Motherboard, and 3 Quarks Daily.

 She has written locally in Chicago about visual art, theater, and popular culture for ArtSlant, The Onion A.V.
 Club, Time Out Chicago, The Huffington Post, Chicago Magazine, and the alt-weekly newspaper New City, where she also contributes nonfiction book reviews.